Bob Arbogast: Career

-One of his most popular bits was his portrayal of little old lady Emily Norton for KMPC.
+One of his most popular bits was his portrayal of little old lady Emily Norton for KMPC, including on the program Emily Norton's Juke Box.

 Among his many TV and radio commercial partners were Pat Harrington, Harry Morgan, Doris Roberts, Joan Gerber, Edie McClurg, Bob Elliott, Albert Brooks, Shelley Berman, Tim Conway, Lorenzo Music, Gene Moss and Casey Kasem.
+He was friends with Bob Einstein.

 Arbogast won an Emmy as a writer for Stars of Jazz in 1958 and a Clio in the '70's, for the Highland Appliance Co. of Detroit.
-He wrote for Sesame Street and The Pat Paulsen Show.
+He wrote for Sesame Street, Jay Ward live action special The Nut House!!
+(1963), and The Pat Paulsen Show.
 He also has the dubious distinction of writing for the shortest-lived television show ever, Turn-On, which was canceled after one night because it satirized, among others, the Pope.
 He co-starred (had two lines and 6 minutes on camera) with Timothy Hutton and Sean Penn in the motion picture The Falcon and the Snowman and he drove the bus in Linda Lovelace for President.

 Arbogast was a jazz aficionado, Chicago Cubs and UCLA Bruins fan, and animal lover.
 He and his wife, Jan, lived in Mariposa, California, tending to their garden, caring for their pets, and the pleasures of the internet, satellite radio and television.
 With his previous wife, Joanna, he raised a daughter and three sons.
 His oldest son Peter is the radio voice of USC Trojan football.
 His middle son John is a USC honors grad, a decorated Coast Guard officer, retired Los Angeles city park ranger, history teacher, city champion pole vault coach and assistant track and field coach at John Marshall High School.
 His youngest son Jerry is a UCLA graduate and a retired physical education teacher and tennis coach in the Los Angeles Unified School District.
 His daughter Paula retired in June 2006 from her position as a teachers' union representative.
 With his first wife, Tobi, he had a son, Robert Jr. (Ted), an accomplished musical director and band leader, and the technology coordinator for Terlingua High School in Texas.
 Bob is also survived by six grandchildren and six great-grandchildren.
+Arbogast died March 21, 2009 at the age of 81 at the Saint Agnes Medical Center in Fresno.